shladnik/UnFeed-docs/PrivacyPolicy.md

 - **Offline Browsing & Slideshow**
   All image display and navigation happens on-device.

-- **AI Captions**
+- **AI Content**
-  If you turn on “AI Captions,” we upload a small, down-scaled JPEG and metadata **only** to generate a short joke or caption.
+  If you turn on AI content, we upload a small, down-scaled JPEG and metadata **only** to generate a short image description.
 Note that these uploads go directly to the third-party AI service; UnFeed itself does **not** send, collect, or store this data on any UnFeed servers.

 - **Sharing**
   When you tap “Share,” UnFeed invokes iOS’s standard share sheet with a generated image.
 We don’t upload or store your photo on our servers—any further handling is managed by Apple and the app you choose.

 ## 3. Third-Party Services

-- **Caption Generation**
+- **Content Generation**
-  We use OpenRouter.ai’s chat API to produce captions.
+  We use OpenRouter.ai’s chat API to produce content.
 See their [privacy policy](https://openrouter.ai/privacy) for details on how they handle data.
+We use models that do not collect data.

 - **Apple APIs**
   Photos and CoreLocation services are governed by Apple’s privacy practices.

 ## 4. Data Retention & Security

-- No user data is sent to or stored on UnFeed’s servers—everything stays on your device except the AI API calls made when “AI Captions” is enabled, which go directly to the third-party caption provider.
+- No user data is sent to or stored on UnFeed’s servers—everything stays on your device except the AI API calls made when AI content is enabled, which go directly to the third-party content provider.
 - We do not retain your images or metadata on any backend.

 ## 5. Your Choices

-- **Disable AI Captions** at any time in settings—no data will be sent thereafter.
+- **Disable AI Content** at any time in settings—no data will be sent thereafter.
 - **Revoke Photo Access** in _Settings → UnFeed → Photos_; this stops all access to your library.

 ## 6. Children